justMeTimothyG/personalPortfolio/README.md

 Other than that.
 Show that I am a person and not just a Photographer.
 I like doing so many things.
 Highlight things about by Law Studies, My Proffesion of Nursing and my aptitude towards tech and my current journey with web development.

+Gallery
+===
+Should I go for a Pinterest style page or a simple grid ? how can I man this experience simple but enticing.
+Animation as sparkles to be a bit more memorable?
+Still much thought needed.

+Testimonials
+===
+Once I have some I should finish this. low priority for now.

+Pricing
+===
+A sore topic for me.
+I can't really decide on the pricing. but the page can be built anyway.
+Think of packages and using psychology here.

+Impressum
+===
+Keep up with the legalities so people can't sue a person for not inclduing all the necessary Details that comes with doing business and having an online presence